red-collar-official/flutter_kore/docs/di.md

 You also need to specify <b>isAsync</b> flag for async instance.

-If instances depends on other async dependencies you need to mark it async in <b>Instance</b> annotation.
+If instance depends on other async instances you need to mark it async in <b>Instance</b> annotation.

-You can also implement <b>initializeAsync</b> method for async instances.
+You can also override <b>initializeAsync</b> method for async instances.

 Here is example of async instance: